mrt123/selenium-drivers/README.md

 * supported browsers: Firefox, Chrome, Safari (more to follow)
 * supported OS: Windows, OSX, Linux
 * supported NodeJs: 6.x or above
+* by default uses newest drivers (make sure your browser is also up to date)

 ## Use case:
 ```javascript